Gaok1/FALCON-ASM/docs/README.md

 ### Console

-The Run tab now features a bottom console where syscalls `print`/`read` perform I/O.
+The Run tab now features a bottom console where syscalls `print`, `printString` and `read` perform I/O. `print rd` outputs the decimal value of a register, `printString label|rd` prints a NUL-terminated string and `read` stores a line at the address in `a0`.
-Use it to view program output or type responses.
 Scroll with `Ctrl+Up/Down` to review previous lines.